 Temporary Weekly Boarding is useful for pupils who are considering becoming full boarders and would like to try it out, briefly, or for families who have a planned event/holiday and would like their children to be cared for in the boarding house for a week.

-Temporary Weekly Boarding runs from a Sunday evening through to 4.10pm on a Friday (or Saturday morning should a border wish to attend Saturday morning coaching).
+Temporary Weekly Boarding runs from a Sunday evening through to 4.10pm on a Friday (or Saturday morning should a border wish to attend Saturday morning sports coaching or Drama rehearsals).
 The availability of Temporary Weekly Boarding depends upon the number of free beds available at any given time.